The CNIH provides an excellent training opportunity to pursue a career as a Dental Hygienist.

 The profession of dental hygiene is among the most rewarding and financially attractive among a vast array of careers.
 Dental Hygienists are highly respected in the community, work in a well-lit, clean environment, live a comfortable lifestyle and it is an ideal choice for those who would like to balance their time between their career and their family.

-This 18 month program covers courses in behavioural sciences, biomedical sciences, oral health sciences, dental hygiene theory and practice as well as clinical experience.
+This 18-month program covers courses in behavioral sciences, biomedical sciences, oral health sciences, dental hygiene theory and practice as well as clinical experience.

 Join the team of dedicated professionals helping people maintain good oral health and prevent dental disease, by enrolling in CNIH’s Dental Hygiene Program!

 - Contact the admissions department for upcoming program dates and application deadlines.

 - Print out an enrollment package (found on the website or through your e-mail) and fill out the application on the last page.

 - Send it to the College by mail, e-mail or fax.

 - Arrange to provide official transcripts to the admissions office.